sangcci/dotfiles/README.md

 - Only essential plugins on zsh
 - nvim lsp settings
 - nvim debug settings
-- paper theme for protect eyesights
+- applied github-dark theme with transparency
 - font can use whatever you want, but in my recommendation is using the iosevka light.

 ### Requirements